 Mr. Juan is a Senior Fellow at the Carnegie Endowment and former head of the World Bank Country Office in China

-Fluctuations in the markets are an expected phenomenon, but government interference only aggravates them.
+Fluctuations in the markets are expected, but government intervention only exacerbates them.

-Global financial markets were stirred up due to strong instability on the Chinese stock market.
-In addition, the yuan is now threatening to fall more than a few percentage points.
-Some analysts fear a possible collapse of the Chinese economy, which may have global consequences.
-Some, on the contrary, believe that Beijing intends to take advantage of the depreciation of its currency in order to strengthen exports, and this can cause a wave of competitive devaluations.
-However, both these positions are generally erroneous.
+The global financial markets have been shaken by the strong volatility in the Chinese stock market.
+In addition, the yuan is now in danger of falling by more than a few percentage points.
+Some analysts fear a possible collapse of the Chinese economy, which could have global consequences.
+In contrast, some believe that Beijing intends to take advantage of the depreciation of its currency to bolster exports, which could trigger a wave of competitive devaluations.
+However, both of these positions are generally wrong.

-The current fluctuations in the Chinese stock market are not related to the real state of the Chinese economy, and now, despite the slowdown, no collapse threatens it.
-In addition, given how much other Asian currencies have depreciated, the moderate decline in the RMB exchange rate can not seriously affect the trade balance.
-So why did the events affecting mainly China itself shake up global markets?
+The current fluctuations in the Chinese stock market are not related to the real state of the Chinese economy, and at present, despite the slowdown in growth, it is not threatened with any collapse.
+In addition, given how much other Asian currencies have depreciated, a moderate depreciation of the yuan cannot seriously affect the trade balance.
+So why did events that primarily affect China itself shake global markets so much?

-In essence, China’s current problems stem from the fact that its economy cannot be called either in the full sense of the market or fully controlled by the state.
+In essence, China's current problems stem from the fact that its economy can neither be called a fully market economy nor fully state-controlled.
 This situation creates uncertainty.

 Economic growth in China has slowed for a long time.
-This is due to a long-term structural transition to growth, based on the services sector, and a short-term cyclical correction caused by the overheating of the real estate market.
+This is due to a long-term structural transition to service-led growth and a short-term cyclical correction caused by the real estate market overheating.
 Many hoped that the process would go smoothly, but the factors shaping these trends suggest that we should still expect instability.

 Beijing's actions further complicated the situation.
-His desire to provide the renminbi with an international status, without waiting for the creation of institutions necessary for this, increased risks and limited the opportunities for maneuver.
-When the International Monetary Fund approved the inclusion of the yuan in the basket of reserve currencies of special drawing rights, he overly interpreted his own rules, thus rendering China a disservice.
-One of the two technical requirements for inclusion in this basket implies "free accessibility", which, in general, means the absence of capital controls restricting currency transfers.
-China clearly does not comply with this requirement.
+His desire to provide the yuan with international status, without waiting for the necessary institutions to do so, increased risks and limited room for maneuver.
+When the International Monetary Fund approved the inclusion of the yuan in its SDR basket, it over-interpreted its own rules, doing China a disservice.
+One of the two technical requirements for inclusion in this basket is “free availability,” which in general means no capital controls limiting currency transfers.
+China clearly does not meet this requirement.

-Chinese firms and households willingly transfer funds abroad, on the background of a transformation of the country from a planned economy with a control of capital into a market economy in which investors can diversify their foreign assets.
-Accordingly, while the yuan is being crushed by the tendency to depreciation, the "free availability" of currency is practically impossible.
+Chinese firms and households are willing to transfer funds abroad, amid the country's transformation from a centrally planned economy with capital controls to a market economy in which investors can diversify their overseas assets.
+Accordingly, as long as the tendency towards depreciation presses on the yuan, "free availability" of the currency is practically impossible.

-In the past, this pressure was generally mitigated by the fact that profits in China were much higher than abroad.
-Real estate prices rose, and in addition the yuan pushed up the trade surplus.
+In the past, these pressures were generally mitigated by the fact that profits in China were much higher than overseas.
+Real estate prices rose, and in addition, the yuan pushed up the trade surplus.

-However, economic growth has slowed down, real estate prices are declining, the gap in yield is narrowing, and this dictates to Chinese firms and households a different logic of action.
-Accordingly, it becomes more difficult for Beijing to liberalize its financial markets.
+However, now economic growth has slowed down, property prices are falling, the yield gap is narrowing, and this dictates a different logic of action to Chinese firms and households.
+Accordingly, it is becoming more difficult for Beijing to liberalize its financial markets.
 As a result, instability is growing.

-In addition, the government by its interventions further destabilizes the Chinese stock markets.
-The Shanghai stock exchange is still dominated by state-owned firms, despite the fact that China's economy is now driven by the private sector.
+In addition, the government by its interventions additionally destabilizes the Chinese stock markets.
+The Shanghai Stock Exchange continues to be dominated by state-owned firms, even as China's economy is now driven by the private sector.

-At the same time, rectilinear investors with the mentality of gamblers influence exchange fluctuations more strongly than fundamental economic indicators.
-After the summer collapse, the government, which artificially supported prices for state purchases and a ban on large-scale sales, in fact guaranteed periodic exchange “sales” for the future.
+At the same time, straight-line investors with the mentality of gamblers influence exchange fluctuations more strongly than fundamental economic indicators.
+After the summer collapse, the government, which artificially supported prices with state purchases and a ban on large-scale sales, virtually guaranteed periodic stock market “sales” for the future.

-Certain instability is quite an expected phenomenon, but attempts to smooth out the market-induced shifts in the future always lead only to a hard correction.
-Beijing should allow the stock market to independently find a balance, while strengthening the regulatory and institutional bases, so that in the future, fluctuations occurred primarily under the influence of fundamental economic factors.
+A certain volatility is quite an expected phenomenon, but attempts to smooth out the shifts that arise under the influence of market forces in the future always lead only to a severe correction.
+Beijing should allow the stock market to find equilibrium on its own, while simultaneously strengthening regulatory and institutional frameworks, so that in the long term, fluctuations occur primarily under the influence of fundamental economic factors.

-Dealing with instability in the foreign exchange market will be more difficult.
-China is moving away from the peg to the US dollar and is moving to a more flexible system, which provides for pegging the yuan to the currency basket.
-If Beijing succeeds, the yuan's exchange rate to this basket will become stable, but the exchange rate to the dollar can fluctuate more freely.
-This is a sensible way to move towards a floating exchange rate, a transition to which is impossible for China at the current stage of financial development.
+Dealing with volatility in the foreign exchange market will be more difficult.
+China is moving away from pegging to the US dollar and moving to a more flexible system of pegging the yuan to a currency basket.
+If Beijing succeeds, the yuan will become stable against this basket, but the exchange rate against the dollar will be able to fluctuate more freely.
+This is a smart way to move towards a floating exchange rate, which is impossible for China at the current stage of financial development.

-So far, Beijing is only trying to create a mechanism that allows you to tie the yuan to a currency basket and determine its adequate value.
-The market signals that this will require devaluation, but the question is how strong it should be.
+So far, Beijing is only trying to create a mechanism to peg the yuan to the currency basket and determine its adequate value.
+The market is signaling that this will require devaluation, but the question is how strong it should be.
 If it is moderate, the process can be carried out gradually.
-However, if it is necessary to devalue the yuan much, the actions recently seen by us to counter market factors dragging down the line can hardly be called justified.
+However, if it is necessary to greatly devalue the yuan, the actions we have seen recently to counter market factors pulling the rate down can hardly be called justified.

-The material is published on the website "inosmi.ru" 17 January 2016.
+The material was published on the website "inosmi.ru" on January 17, 2016.